Hardware

 Instrumentation and Controls

-The United States is providing instrumentation and controls for seven systems: the tokamak cooling water system, electron cyclotron transmission lines, ion cyclotron transmission lines, diagnostics, pellet injection, roughing pump systems, and vacuum auxiliary systems.
+The United States is providing instrumentation and controls for six ITER systems: electron cyclotron heating transmission lines, ion cyclotron heating transmission lines, diagnostics, pellet injection, roughing pump systems, and vacuum auxiliary systems.

 Pellet Injection (Fueling) System